Schenkee/TryHackMe-Guides/Stealth/Stealth.md

 ## 🛠️ Initial Access

 After some research what I learnt was that the contents of the `.ps1` files being uploaded was being scanned and then also executed with the results being blind.
 Other users where able to quite cleverly I thought get simple commands to execute, have the output sent back to their attacking machine in the body of a HTTP POST.
 This request as captured via a netcat listener.
+The guide I found this in can be seen in the appendix.

 The big trick I was missing is that because the `.ps1` files are being executed, we can use them to copy a web shell onto the target in the `C:\xampp\htdocs\` directory.